microsoft/BuildTourHack/stories/3/312_Camera.md

     You are now done with Android.

 5. Time to use the PhotoService.
-In your new page xaml, create a new Button and a new Image element to host the capture image.
+In the new page you created (CameraPage.xaml in this example), create a new Button and a new Image element to host the capture image.
 Create an event handler for the button when clicked.

     ```xaml
     <StackLayout VerticalOptions="FillAndExpand"